jigx-com/jigx-docs-examples/docs/Components/web-view.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/iUGy63w8idJuWWfsn9RKv_img9581iphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/iUGy63w8idJuWWfsn9RKv_img9581iphone13blueportrait.png" size="80" width="1570" height="2932" position="center" caption="Web-view with HTML content" alt="Web-view with HTML content"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/iUGy63w8idJuWWfsn9RKv_img9581iphone13blueportrait.png" size="80" position="center" caption="Web-view with HTML content" alt="Web-view with HTML content"}
 :::

 :::VerticalSplitItem
 In this example, we are passing raw HTML content to the web-view component.
 This can either be inline content (see example below) or content from a datasource.
-&#x20;If your HTML content does not render as expected (e.g. font too small etc.) embed the meta HTML tag used in the example below in your HTML content.
+If your HTML content does not render as expected (e.g. font too small etc.) embed the meta HTML tag used in the example below in your HTML content.
 :::
 ::::